 Board Chair and President, Charles Schwab Foundation

-Senior Vice President, Charles Schwab & Co., Inc.
+Managing Director, Charles Schwab & Co., Inc.

 Board Chair, Schwab Charitable

-She was also recognized by SIFMA Foundation in 2018 with its Education Champion award in recognition of her efforts to advance youth financial education.
+She was recognized by SIFMA Foundation in 2018 with its Education Champion award in recognition of her efforts to advance youth financial education.
 And in 2015, she was nominated by the San Francisco Chronicle for its inaugural "Visionary of the Year" award, recognizing Bay Area leaders who drive social and economic change through innovation.
-For more than ten years, The San Francisco Business Times named her one of the Bay Area’s 100 Most Influential Women in Business, and in 2015 included her in its “Forever Influential” Honor Roll.
+For more than ten years, The San Francisco Business Times named her one of the Bay Area’s 100 Most Influential Women in Business, and in 2015 included her in its "Forever Influential" Honor Roll.
 In 2011, Schwab-Pomerantz received the William E. Odom Visionary Leadership Award, Jump$tart Coalition’s highest recognition for contributions to financial education.

 Schwab-Pomerantz earned a BA from the University of California, Berkeley, and an MBA from George Washington University.
 She holds FINRA Series 7, 23, 63 and 8 securities registrations, and is a CERTIFIED FINANCIAL PLANNER™ certificant.
 She lives with her husband, author Gary M. Pomerantz, in the San Francisco Bay Area.
 Together they have three grown children.